How to Get Rid of Christmas Tree Bugs and Spiders

 Psocids

-A group of pests that include bark lice booklice, these little fliers feed off of mold and fungi, so they require a high humidity to survive.
+A group of pests that include bark lice booklice, these little fliers feed off of mold and fungi, so they require high humidity to survive.

 Scale